-As part of our deployment bucket list, we spent a busy and fun-filled day in Mobile, Alabama!
+As part of our deployment bucket list, we spent a busy and fun-filled day in Mobile, Alabama.
 And seeing the USS Alabama was at the top of our list!

-Your day in the Azalea City isn’t complete without a visit to Battleship Memorial Park and it’s showpiece the USS Alabama.
+Your day in the Azalea City isn’t complete without a visit to Battleship Memorial Park and its showpiece the USS Alabama.
 This park is one of Mobile’s main attractions and makes for a fun experience for adults and kids alike.

 We had only a single day in Mobile and we spent over half of it here.
 A decision that we don’t regret at all!
 (Check here for 5 Free or Cheap Things to do in Mobile!)

 Here are 5 reasons Battleship Memorial Park should be at the top of your Mobile bucket list!

-1. The USS Alabama
+The USS Alabama

-The USS Alabama, in all of its 45,000 ton glory takes center stage at the park and it is massive!
+The USS Alabama, in its 45,000-ton glory, takes center stage at the park and it is massive!
 We spent hours walking around the ship and still didn’t even see half of it.

-2. The USS Drum
+The USS Drum

 Commissioned in 1941, it is the world’s oldest American submarine on display.
 It blew my mind to learn that this contraption earned 12 Battle Stars and sunk 15 enemy ships during its 5-year stint in WWII.

 We manned the guns and rang the bell on deck before diving into the shadowy depths of the USS Drum.
-We explored the seamen’s living quarters, pushed the buttons and flipped the switches in the control rooms, and squeezed through the narrow passageways until we reached the end of the submarine.
+We explored the seamen’s living quarters, pushed buttons and flipped switches in the control rooms, and squeezed through the narrow passageways until we reached the end of the submarine.

 Pictures were a little harder to take here due to the darkness inside the sub, but we had a good time learning about life under the sea.
 The kids especially loved that they could play with and touch the controls.

-3. The Aircraft Pavilion
+The Aircraft Pavilion

-4. You’ll Get Lots of Exercise
+You’ll Get Lots of Exercise

-The ship itself is FULL of stairs, not to mention all the walking you’ll do around the pavilion, through the submarine (which involves more stairs), and around the other memorials.
+The ship itself is FULL of stairs, not to mention all the walking you’ll do around the pavilion, through the submarine (which involves more stairs), and the other memorials.

 The Battleship Memorial Park website gives a brief history of the USS Alabama and the USS Drum.
 It also lists fun facts about the different exhibits.
 Make sure you check it out before you go!